flyingforks/csedov.github.io/_posts/2015-08-28-on-politics.md

 date: 2012-08-28 10:00:00 -8:00
 ---

-Are people being paid to dumb down their intellect?
+Are people paid to be dumb?
 Politicians that is.